payara/Payara-Community-Documentation/documentation/extended-documentation/advanced-jdbc/advanced-jdbc-configuration-and-diagnostics.md

 All connection pool properties available on the administration console for Payara Server global datasources can now be configured on application scoped datasources deployed via deployment descriptors or annotations.

 See [Advanced Connection Pool Properties](advanced-connection-pool-properties.md) for detailed information.

+## JDBC Connection Validation Changes

+From Payara 4.1.1.171 the GlassFish API has had a slight change to allow for timeouts with the `table` and `custom-validation` connection validation types.

+This has added a second parameter to the `isConnectionValid()` method, from `isConnectionValid(Connection con)` to `isConnectionValid(Connection con, int statementTimeout)`.

 ## Payara Micro Support